UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Experiments

-\textbf{Datasets.} We train and evaluate \method \ on four large-scale autonomous driving datasets to rigorously evaluate cross-domain generalization to diverse sensor configurations, ego-vehicle platforms, and driving scenarios (Table \ref{tab:dataset_stats}).
+\textbf{Datasets.} We train and evaluate \method \ on five large-scale autonomous driving datasets to rigorously evaluate cross-domain generalization to diverse sensor configurations, ego-vehicle platforms, and driving scenarios (Table \ref{tab:dataset_stats}).
 AV2 and nuScenes collect data in dense urban environments with 32-beam LiDARs.
 Waymo uses a custom LiDAR sensor to collect denser point clouds from urban and suburban environments with more varied driving dynamics.
 We evaluate zero-shot generalization using TruckScenes~\cite{fent2024man} since it collects data in different environments (high-speed highway scenes vs. urban and suburban scenes), with different sensors (32-beam LiDARs vs. 64-beam LiDARs), using a different vehicle type (truck vs. sedan).
-These four datasets allow us to systematically analyze the impact of point density (32-beam vs. 64-beam), ego-vehicle perspective (car vs. truck), and velocity (urban vs. highway) on cross-domain generalization.
+We also evaluate zero-shot generalization using AEVAScenes since it uses a novel FMCW LiDAR.
+These five datasets allow us to systematically analyze the impact of point density (32-beam vs. 64-beam), ego-vehicle perspective (car vs. truck), and velocity (urban vs. highway) on cross-domain generalization.

-\textbf{Metrics.} We use \textit{Dynamic Bucket-Normalized EPE}~\citep{khatri2024can} as our primary metric to evaluate cross-domain generalization, particularly across diverse velocity distributions.
+\textbf{Metrics.} We use \textit{Dynamic Bucket-Normalized EPE}~\cite{khatri2024can} as our primary metric to evaluate cross-domain generalization, particularly across diverse velocity distributions.
 This protocol is specifically designed to be both class-aware and speed-normalized.
 By normalizing motion estimation error by an object's speed, Dynamic Bucket-Normalized EPE measures the fraction of motion \textit{not} described, enabling fair comparison between slow-moving pedestrians and fast-moving vehicles.
-We also report Three-Way EPE~\citep{Chodosh_2024_WACV} for completeness, but note that it is a biased estimator of performance.
+We also report three-way EPE~\cite{Chodosh_2024_WACV} for completeness, but note that it is a biased estimator of performance.